Home / Blog / Save Tab Groups

 Do saved tab groups sync across devices?

 Yes.
-Chrome Help says tab group changes sync across devices when browsing history and tabs are synced with the same Google Account.
+Chrome syncs tab group changes across devices when browsing history and tabs are synced with the same Google Account.
 If you use a work or school browser, administrator settings may affect saved tab group sync.

 Can I save tab groups on Chrome mobile?

 Yes.
-On Android, Chrome Help says tab group changes are automatically saved and synced across devices signed into the same Google Account.
-Desktop Chrome still gives you more complete controls for naming, color, and backup workflows.
+Chrome automatically saves and syncs tab group changes across devices signed into the same Google Account.
+Desktop Chrome still gives you more complete controls for naming, color, and backups.